 The New Virtues of Engineering and the Need for Change in the Engineering Curriculum

 Bruce Cameron is the Director of the System Architecture Lab at MIT and a co-founder of Technology Strategy Partners, a consultancy.
-His research interests include technology strategy, system architecture, and the management of product platforms.
 Previously, Dr. Cameron ran the MIT Commonality study, a 30-firm investigation of platforming returns, which concluded that firms face systemic downward pressure on commonality, partially resulting from challenges capturing the costs of variety.
-Dr. Cameron has supervised over 40 graduate students, and has directed research projects for BP, Sikorsky, Nokia, Caterpillar, NSTAR, AMGEN, Verizon, NASA, and Amazon.
-Current research efforts include:

-Dr. Cameron teaches the System Architecture core class for the System Design and Management program, where he has taught over 500 students.
+At MIT, Dr. Cameron teaches the System Architecture core class for the System Design and Management program, where he has taught over 500 students.
 Dr. Cameron’s teaching in Sloan Executive Education has been tied for the highest rated Executive Education program at MIT for several years.
-Additionally, Dr. Cameron is the Faculty Director for MIT’s Architecture and System Engineering online certificate, which has taught over 2500 participants.
+Additionally, Dr. Cameron is the Faculty Director for MIT’s Architecture and System Engineering online certificate, which has taught over 3500 participants.

 Previously, Dr. Cameron worked in high tech and banking, where he built advanced analytics for managing complex development programs.
 Earlier in his career, he was a system engineer at MDA Space Systems, and has built hardware currently in orbit.
 He is a past board member of the University of Toronto.